Marketing

 Marketing:

-The way that brands advertise, and promote their businesses have a psychological effect on how likely we are to purchase something.
+Marketing is the way that brands advertise, and promote their businesses.
+The marketing strategies companies use can sometimes have a psychological effect on how likely we are to purchase something.
 Here are some ways stores encourage consumer activity.
 The next time you go into a store, pay attention to where these come up!

 Eye Level: Stores often place the more expensive products or name brands at eye level, encouraging you to pay more for a product you can likely get for a lower price elesewhere!